microsoft/appcenter-sdk-apple/README.md

     Open your AppDelegate.m file and add the following lines at the top of the file below your own import statements.

     ```objectivec
-    @import SonomaCore;
+    @import MobileCenter;
-    @import SonomaAnalytics;
+    @import MobileCenterAnalytics;
-    @import SonomaCrashes;
+    @import MobileCenterCrashes;
     ```

     **Swift**
     Open your AppDelegate.swift file and add the following lines.

     ```swift
-    import SonomaCore
+    import MobileCenter
-    import SonomaAnalytics
+    import MobileCenterAnalytics
-    import SonomaCrashes
+    import MobileCenterCrashes
     ```

-2. **Start the SDK:** Sonoma provides developers with three modules to get started: SonomaCore (required), Analytics and Crashes.
-In order to use Sonoma services, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them, both Analytics and Crashes, when starting the SDK.
+2. **Start the SDK:** Mobile Center provides developers with three modules to get started: `MobileCenter` (required), `MobileCenterAnalytics` and `MobileCenterCrashes`.
+In order to use Mobile Center services, you need to opt in for the module(s) that you'd like, meaning by default no modules are started and you will have to explicitly call each of them, both Analytics and Crashes, when starting the SDK.

     **Objective-C**
     Insert the following line to start the SDK in your app's AppDelegate.m class in the `didFinishLaunchingWithOptions` method.

     ```objectivec
-    [SNMSonoma start:@"{Your App Secret}" withFeatures:@[[SNMAnalytics class], [SNMCrashes class]]];
+    [MSMobileCenter start:@"{Your App Secret}" withServices:@[[MSAnalytics class], [MSCrashes class]]];
     ```

     **Swift**
     Insert the following line to start the SDK in your app's AppDelegate.swift class in the `didFinishLaunchingWithOptions` method.

     ```swift
-    SNMSonoma.start("{Your App Secret}", withFeatures: [SNMAnalytics.self, SNMCrashes.self])
+    MSMobileCenter.start("{Your App Secret}", withServices: [MSAnalytics.self, MSCrashes.self])
     ```

-    You can also copy paste the `start` method call from the Overview page on Sonoma portal once your app is selected.
+You can also copy paste the `start` method call from the Overview page on Mobile Center portal once your app is selected.
 It already includes the App Secret so that all the data collected by the SDK corresponds to your application.
-Make sure to replace {Your App Secret} text with the actual value for your application.
+Make sure to replace `{Your App Secret}` text with the actual value for your application.

 The example above shows how to use the `start` method and include both the Analytics and Crashes module.
 If you wish not to use Analytics, remove the parameter from the method call above.
-Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Sonoma service.
+Note that, unless you explicitly specify each module as parameters in the start method, you can't use that Mobile Center service.
 Also, the `start` API can be used only once in the lifecycle of your app – all other calls will log a warning to the console and only the modules included in the first call will be available.

 ## 4. Analytics APIs

 * **Track Session, Device Properties:**  Once the Analytics module is included in your app and the SDK is started, it will automatically track sessions, device properties like OS version, model, manufacturer etc. and you don’t need to add any additional code.
     Look at the section above on how to [Start the SDK](#3-start-the-sdk) if you haven't started it yet.

-* **Custom Events:** You can track your own custom events with specific properties to know what's happening in your app, understand user actions, and see the aggregates in the Sonoma portal.
+* **Custom Events:** You can track your own custom events with specific properties to know what's happening in your app, understand user actions, and see the aggregates in the Mobile Center portal.
 Once you have started the SDK, use the `trackEvent` method to track your events with properties.

     **Objective-C**
     ```objectivec